 Otherwise it’s like blasting your miniature plants with fire hose.
 You’ll literally blow them away.

-Though, a regular spray bottle will do the job too, as long as you don’t have it set to jet spray…
+These days, I use a regular spray bottle most of the time.
+Just don’t have it set to jet spray…

 6. Funnel (The Targeted Dropper)